Spectra of large random trees: Statement of results

 \subsection{The proportion of zero eigenvalues and maximal matchings}

-Theorem~\ref{theo:pointwise} and Theorem~\ref{T:atoms_in_limit} show that the limiting spectral distribution $F$ will typically have many atoms.
-However, Theorem~\ref{T:atoms_in_limit} provides a rather crude lower bounds on the mass of each atom.
+Part (b) and (c) of Theorem~\ref{theo:esd} show that the limiting spectral distribution $F$ will typically have many atoms.
+However, Theorem~\ref{theo:esd}(c) provides a rather crude lower bounds on the mass of each atom.
 We obtain better lower bounds on the limiting proportion of zero eigenvalues in Subsection~\ref{number_zero_eigenvalues}.
 The key tool we use is the intimate connection we recall in Subsection~\ref{comb_prelims} between the number of zero eigenvalues of the adjacency matrix of a tree and {\em maximal matchings} on the tree -- a notion that we now review briefly.

 Suppose that $G$ is a graph with vertex set $V$ and edge set $E$ and for each edge $e \in E$ there is a corresponding {\em weight} $w(e)$.
 Recall that a {\em matching} of $G$ is a subset of $S \subseteq E$ such that no two edges in $S$ share a common vertex.
 A matching $S^*$ is {\em maximal} for the system of weights $\{w(e) : e \in E\}$ if $\sum_{e \in S^*} w(e) \ge \sum_{e \in S} w(e)$ for any other matching $S$.
 There may be several maximal matchings but the total weight $\sum_{e \in S^*} w(e)$ is, of course, the same for all of them.
 When no weights are mentioned explicitly, they are assumed to be all $1$, and the total weight of a maximal matching in this case is just the maximal possible cardinality of a matching.